Improving Place Recognition Using Dynamic Object Detection: Incorporating Dynamic Objects into Place Recognition Algorithms

-In addition to the \emph{inverted index}, G\'{a}lvez-L\'{o}pez et al. also introduce a \emph{direct index} to store a reference to the features extracted from the image.
+BoBW uses an \emph{inverted index}, a common structure used in \emph{Bag of Visual Words} approaches, to quickly find images where a particular word is present.
+That is, if we have a collection of images $I_{t}$, each described by a ``bag of words'' \emph{bag($I_{t}$}, the inverted index allows us to ``look up'' an individual word and find all the images containing that word in their description.
+G\'{a}lvez-L\'{o}pez et al. augment this index to include the weight of the word in the image, so the inverted index maps words to sets of pairs $w_{i}\rightarrow{\langle t, v_{t}^{i} \rangle}$.
+That is, if word $w_{i}$ is present in the bag of words describing image $I_{t}$ and $v_{t}^{i}$ is the weight of the visual word $w_{i}$ in $I_{t}$, then the index entry for word $w_{i}$ is In addition to the \emph{inverted index}, G\'{a}lvez-L\'{o}pez et al. also introduce a \emph{direct index} to store a reference to the features extracted from the image.
 This index plays an important role when checking for geometrical consistency.
 Using this index, G\'{a}lvez-L\'{o}pez et al. can quickly access a subset of the features of the candidate image, and together with the features from the query image, they compute a fundamental matrix using \emph{Random Sample Consensus} (RANSAC)\cite{Fischler1981}.
 The direct index is used to avoid comparing all the features in the pair of images when verifying for geometrical consistency.
+Geometric verification can be disabled, per level, or exhaustive, i.e., using all detected features.

 G\'{a}lvez-L\'{o}pez et al. use a $L_{1}$-score (Equation \ref{eq:score}) to measure the similarity between two binary bags of words, $\mathbf{v_{1}}$ and $\mathbf{v_{2}}$:

 This score is a scaled version of the score proposed by Nister et al. in their seminal paper about creating hierarchical trees of words \cite{Nister:2006:SRV:1153171.1153548}.